ComitFS/openlink-v2.js/README.md

-# openlink-v2.js
+# Openlink V2 Javascript Library

-Openlink V2 Javascript Library
+This is the JavaScript library for Openlink version 2.0